connect2brain/mtms/sandbox/eeg_virtual/datasets/README.md

 This folder contains links to datasets that can be used for eeg simulation.

+## Known issues

+* Resting-State TMS dataset does not exist in githut and thus cannot be downloaded with datalad.

+* Openneuro CLI does not run due to unknown incompatibility.

 ## Dataset download

 A script called `dataset_download.sh` is provided.
 It relies on a tools called `datalad` and `git-annex` to download datasets.